SV-svg11/Studentresultapp/README.md

 -> Able to logout and able a sign up a new account✅
 -> It is able to export the data in xlsx form ✅

+Why is this project for:
+-> It is for storing exam results of various classes -> Helps us to recollect the data whenever we want from the database

+Features:
+-> User credentials (helps in safety)
+-> Limited permissions (Supervisor - everything , teacher - marks  , account - )